 The gardens are vast with lookout points across the city as well as its own zoo complete with mazes and pandas as part of your entrance fee.

-Insider tip: if you followed my advice earlier and bought the Wien-Karte, then you will receive some money off your entrance fee here.
+Insider Tip: If you followed our advice earlier and bought the Vienna City Card, then you’ll receive some money off your entrance fee at Schonbrunn Palace.

-As we visited on a dry day, we wanted to spend as much time as possible outside so we bought the cheaper ticket for the Imperial Tour of Schonbrunn inside so that we could spend the rest of the day wandering through the gardens, walking up to the viewpoint and exploring the zoo.
-(We were most excited to see the pandas and polar bear)!
+As we visited on a dry day, we wanted to spend as much time as possible outside so we bought the cheaper ticket for the Imperial Tour of Schonbrunn inside.

 However, if you’d like to see more of the Palace inside then you can see an extra 20 rooms with the Grand Tour ticket for not too much extra money.
 Either way, there are several tour options available to suit everyone’s interests and budget.

-I’ve been told by many reliable sources that a trip to Vienna should always include watching a performance at the Vienna State Opera house (Weiner Staatsoper).
-Today, the Vienna State Opera (home to Vienna’s world class Philharmonic Orchestra) is considered one of the most important opera houses in the world; in particular, it is the house with the largest repertoire.
+Today, the Vienna State Opera (home to Vienna’s world-class Philharmonic Orchestra) is considered one of the most important opera houses in the world.
+In particular, it is the house with the largest repertoire.
 Not only that, but the building itself is of outstanding beauty (both inside and out).

-Well, there you have it – my not so official guide to spending an exquisite 3 days in Vienna.
+Well, there you have it – our not-so-official guide to spending an exquisite 3 days in Vienna.
 What did you think?
 Would you visit anywhere else in Vienna?
 Share your own thoughts, comments and experiences of Vienna below…